Mikaela Kumlin Granit

 Mikaela Ruth Gunilla Kumlin Granit (born 1 November 1967) is a Swedish diplomat who has been the Permanent Representative of Sweden to the European Union since 2023.

+Education

-In 1993, she earned a BSc in economics from Stockholm University.
+In 1993, she earned a BSC in Economics from Stockholm University.

+Career

 From 2019 to 2020 she was Chairperson of the Board of Governors of the International Atomic Energy Agency, and was Sweden's Resident Representative to the Agency and the Permanent Representative to the United Nations and other international organizations in Vienna, as well as Ambassador to Austria, Slovakia and Slovenia.